bramiozo/PubScience/README.md

 # PubScience

->[!WARNING]
+>[!TIP]
 > This libray comes with **zero** guarantees.
-If you want to see improvements, please add a gitissue, or contribute with a pull-request
+If you want to see improvements, please add a gitissue, or contribute with a pull-request.
+> If you want collaborate scientifically, please send [an email](mailto:b.vanes-3@umcutrecht.nl?subject=pubscience)

 Repository for public-article extraction and mining.